 Hand Dryer vs. Paper Towel Dispensers

 There are many different types of paper towel dispensers ranging, from simple surface mount dispensers to more complex automatic units.
 These dispensers range in price from just $10 to units costing more than $1,000.
-When outfitting your restroom with the ultimate hand drying solution, it is important to consider not only the upfront cost, but also the long-term cost and the environmental impact of your chosen solution.
+When outfitting your restroom with the ultimate hand drying solution, it is important to consider not only the upfront cost but also the long-term cost and the environmental impact of your chosen solution.

+This post explores the different types of paper towel dispensers and their initial equipment costs.
 We also strongly encourage you to review these resources to get a better sense of the actual costs and environmental factors that paper towels present.